andreas-wilm/lofreq3/README.md

 A base quality (BQ) of value 2 (ASCII: `#`) is used by Illumina as so called "Read Segment Quality Control Indicator".
 Here, the quality of 2 is in fact not a quality or error probability, but just means that the sequencing machine wasn't sure about an entire segment in the read.
-This affects LoFreq, which treats qualities as error probabilties, and thus bases with low quality as bases with high error probabilty.
+This affects LoFreq, which treats qualities as error probabilities, and thus bases with low quality as bases with high error probability.

 To deal with this problem all bases with BQ=2 are marked by the pileup function with a quality of -1 (argument `--minBQ`).
 And matches/mismatches with quality <0 are ignored by the variant calling routine.
 This effectively filters bases with BQ2, but still keeps them visible in the pileup (with quality -1).

 Variant calls at position with lots of bases with BQ2 are to be taken with a grain of salt.
 You can get very different results depending on whether you include them (SNV call less likely because of perceived high chances of error) or not (SNV call more likely).

 We discourage users from changing the default of `--minBQ 3`.
-LoFreq is build to deal with erros and excessive filtering will bias results.
+LoFreq is build to deal with errors and excessive filtering will bias results.

 ### Variant Calling

 This step calls variants and outputs a
 VCF file.
 It is implemented in the `lofreq call` command.
 Default variant quality filtering (`--minVarQual`) and allele frequency filters (`--minAF`) are applied.
+You can in addition filter bases below a minimum base quality (`--minBQ`)  and variants within a coverage range (`--minCov` and `--maxCov`).

+We do not recommend to change default filters, unless you know exactly what you are doing.
+Especially `--minBQ` is often misused.
+Remember that LoFreq builds error probabilities into its calling model and excessive filtering will create unwanted biases.

-See `lofreq call --help` for default values.
+See `lofreq call --help` for all supported parameters and default values.

 Strand bias (SB) is reported by not used for filtering by default.
-Note that strand bias doesn't mean that one strand has more bases then the other, but that the distribution of alt anf ref bases between forward and reverse strand is skewed.
+Note that strand bias doesn't mean that one strand has more bases then the other, but that the distribution of alt and ref bases between forward and reverse strand is skewed.
 This is tested with Fisher's Exact test as also done in samtools.

-Unless your samples were highly PCR amplified, we suggest to filter on strand bias.
+Unless your samples were highly PCR amplified, we suggest to filter on strand bias (with e.g. bcftools).

 ### Postprocessing of variants

-- **FIXME**: bcftools command
+- **TODO**: bcftools command
-- **FIXME**: paper explaining strand bias it
+- **TODO**: explain strand bias

 ## Installation

 ### Installing a binary release

-**FIXME**

-### Using a container
+**TODO**

 ### Compilation from source